DataStax-Academy/kubecon2020/README.md

 ## 1. Setting Up and Monitoring Cassandra

 First things first.
-Helm [documentation](https://helm.sh/docs/) is kind of like a high power package manager for Kubernetes.
+Helm [documentation](https://helm.sh/docs/) is kind of like a high powered package manager for Kubernetes.
 In order to use the packages for todays workshop we will need to first add the correct repositories for helm to use.

-We will pull recipies from [https://helm.k8ssandra.io/](https://helm.k8ssandra.io/) where you can find all the documentation
+We will pull recipies from [https://helm.k8ssandra.io/](https://helm.k8ssandra.io/) where you can find all the documentation.

 **✅ Step 1a:Open you image and select the first link to go the shell**